microlinkhq/sdk/README.md

 ## Integration

-?> Did not find your connector? let's [open an issue](https://github.com/microlinkhq/microlinkjs/issues) for create it.
+Can't find your connector?
+Let's [open an issue](https://github.com/microlinkhq/microlinkjs/issues) to create it.

-In order to make easy integrate **microlinkjs** with the less friction with your website, we provide you a set of official connectors implemented using different web technologies.
+In order to make integrating **microlinkjs** your website as simple as possible, we provide you a set of official connectors implemented using different web technologies.

 Just use the right connector for your stack.
 All the connectors follow the same API and default style.

 All of the connectors use [fetch](https://developer.mozilla.org/es/docs/Web/API/Fetch_API) to make asynchronous HTTP calls.

-The connector should be tiny as possible, so we don't ship polyfill with the library.
+Each connector is developed to be as tiny possible, so we don't ship any polyfills with the library.

-If you want to support old browsers versions, you need to attach your polyfill first.
-If you want a tiny fetch polyfill, we recommend you use [unfetch](https://github.com/developit/unfetch).
+If you want to support older browsers versions, you need to attach your own polyfill first.
+If you're looking for a tiny `fetch` polyfill, we suggest using [unfetch](https://github.com/developit/unfetch).

 ### React